michaelnny/rl4llm/scripts/README.md

-## Example 3:  PPO Fine-Tuning on GSM8K with Two-Stage Training with SGLang inference on a single server
+## Example 3:  PPO Fine-Tuning on GSM8K Training with SGLang inference on a single server

 **Stage 1: Bootstrap Value Model**